From Loiola to Manresa (the Basque Country, La Rioja, Navarra, Aragón, Catalonia)

 If you choose the tailor-made or self-guided option, you can walk at any time.
 We recommend avoiding the months from December to April in the Basque Country since the snow could make things rather difficult in some stages.

-If you choose the guided option, we have already arranged different dates for June, September and October 2018 and 2019.
+If you choose the guided option, we have already arranged different dates for the Basque Way: from 15th to 22nd June and from 13th to 20th July 2019.
 You only have to join this group.
-The specific dates are:

 About our services

 The Ignatian Way is unique regarding the services we can find on the Way.
 There are stages in which the offer of accommodation is scarce.
-Whenever possible, we will stay in two to four star hotels, but we will also stay in quality pensions or pilgrim hostels.
+Whenever possible, we will stay in two to four star hotels.
 Simple, clean and comfortable accommodation run by qualified staff.

 Gastronomy and food are always important.
 We offer delicious meals in the right amount to be able to go on walking.
 We eat local food, produced and cooked locally and the guide will explain what everything is.